William Tillotson, 14th Indiana Infantry

 16 September 2025

-On this day before the 163rd anniversary of the Battle of Antietam, here’s a look at just one of the faces of the soldiers who were there.
+On this day before the 163rd anniversary of the Battle of Antietam, here’s a look at the face of one of the soldiers who was there.

 He’s William Tillotson, who was a 19 year old farm boy when he had this photograph taken, probably soon after he enlisted as a Private in the 14th Indiana Infantry in June 1861.
 The too-big hat and uniform make him seem even younger than he was, and but his gaze is direct and sober, even if a little unsure.